uavpal/disco-campan/README.md

 - That's all! :ghost: your Skycontroller 2 should reconnect and the new mapping should be available immediately.

 Also check out our amazing [4G/LTE softmod](https://uavpal.com/disco) if you are interested in flying your Parrot Disco without any range limitation!

+## Note
+- Kudos to aragon and alexiter @ [rcgroups.com](https://www.rcgroups.com/forums/showthread.php?2728773-Official-Parrot-Disco-%2A%2A%2AOwner-s-Thread%2A%2A%2A)
+- Existing custom button mappings for your Disco will be lost by applying this mod.
+However, you can re-apply them manually afterwards in FreeFlight Pro.
+- The campan mod is independent of the [4G/LTE softmod](https://uavpal.com/disco), both can be installed at the same time.
+- To uninstall, click the controller icon &rarr; BUTTONS MAPPING &rarr; RESET in FreeFlight Pro.

 ## Community
 [![UAVPAL Slack Workspace](https://uavpal.com/img/slack.png)](https://uavpal.com/slack)